 Bachelor of Community and Human Services

-Jacqueline has taught in numerous programs and subject areas since 2002 at the University of Melbourne (Sociology), Monash University (International Relations and History), La Trobe University (Politics and History) and Federation University Australia (Criminology, Sociology and History).
+Jacqueline has taught in numerous programs and subject areas since 2002 at the University of Melbourne (Sociology), Monash University (International Relations and History), La Trobe University (Politics, Criminology and History) and Federation University Australia (Criminology, Sociology and History).
 She has held program coordinator positions and taught large and small student cohorts at undergraduate, honours and postgraduate levels.
-Jacqueline is an enthusiastic and committed teacher who has been awarded local and national university teaching awards.
-She has been nominated by students for outstanding teaching in every year she has taught at Federation University Australia.
+Jacqueline’s enthusiasm and commitment to teaching has been recognised with local and national university teaching awards.

 Jacqueline Wilson was born in Geelong, Victoria, and spent most of her childhood in the inner-northern suburbs of Melbourne.
 She has a BA (Hons) in Sociology and History from La Trobe University, where she was awarded the David Myer University Medal, and a PhD in History from Monash University.
-She has authored over forty scholarly publications and is the sole author, editor and/or co-editor of five books, with a research focus on the intersections between critical heritage, institutionalization, incarceration and sites of suffering and trauma.
+She has authored over fifty scholarly publications and is the sole author, editor and/or co-editor of five books, with a research focus on the intersections between critical heritage, institutionalization, incarceration and sites of suffering and trauma.

 Jacqueline regularly contributes to media in Australia and internationally and has been published in the Sunday Age.
 Her research on public history sites and state institutional care has been the subject of articles for the ABC, The Sydney Morning Herald, The Australian, The Age and international commercial media, including USA Today and the BBC.
 She has been a guest commentator on ABC Radio National's The Deep End, PM and Life Matters, and on ABC Radio's State-wide Drive.